spidernet-io/spiderpool/README.md

 ## Governance

 The project is governed by a group of [Maintainers and Committers](./AUTHORS).
-How they are selected and govern is outlined in our [governance document](./docs/develop/CODE-OF-CONDUCT.md).
+How they are selected and govern is outlined in our [Governance Document](https://github.com/spidernet-io/community/blob/main/GOVERNANCE-maintainer.md).

 ## Adopters